reaktoro/reaktoro/docs/sphinx/tutorials/transport/reactive-transport-calcite-dolomite-custom.rst

     :end-before: Step 10

-The reactive transport simulation continues until the maximum number of time steps are achieved.
+The reactive transport simulation continues until the maximum number of time steps is achieved.
 At each time step, we output the progress of the simulation using function ``outputstate``.
 Then, we collect the amounts of elements from fluid and solid partition.
-We now apply an *operator splitting procedure* in which we first update the amounts of elements in the fluid partition (``bfluid``) using the transport equations (without reactions).
+We now apply an *operator splitting procedure*, in which we first update the amounts of elements in the fluid partition (``bfluid``) using the transport equations (without reactions).
 These updated amounts of elements in the fluid partition are now summed with the amounts of